800 steps and 800 years

 “To see it all would take more than seven weeks.”
 That’s hard to walk!

 In the end I walked 2.5 kilometres – down staircases, through small chambers, into cavernous halls, past chapels, around lakes and finally into a tiny elevator that carried us back up to the top in seconds.
 It was nice to see daylight again although I’d almost forgotten how far I was underground.
-I suppose that was the whole point of the wonderland the miners built over all those generations.You can find out more information here the Wieliczka Salt Mine
+I suppose that was the whole point of the wonderland the miners built over all those generations.Click here for more information on an excellent Wieliczka Salt Mine tour

 Time Travel Turtle travelled to Poland as a guest of the Polish National Tourist Office but the opinions, over-written descriptions and bad jokes are his own.